 Is it better to fix a basement leak in a poured concrete foundation from the inside or the outside? is one of the most common questions that homeowners ask.
 The reason the question is being asked is that, whether you research the subject on the internet or consult waterproofing contractors, a homeowner usually ends up getting conflicting advice.

-Almost every basement leak repair, regardless of the foundation type, can be performed from inside the home or from the outside.
-For a detailed list of the available waterproofing repair options, consult our Basement Waterproofing Repair Methods page.
+Almost every basement leak repair, regardless of the foundation type, can be performed from inside the home or from the outside, with excellent results.
+For a detailed list of the available waterproofing repair options, consult our comprehensive Basement Waterproofing Repair Methods page.

 |Exterior crack repair excavation in progress||Interior foundation crack repair by injection|